- Written by Dr.Mehmet Demircioglu

 The first days after surgery are about protecting the grafts, controlling swelling, washing correctly, and avoiding irritation.
 If the scalp becomes too dry, itchy, or inflamed, the patient may scratch, pick, or panic.
 Those behaviors can disturb healing more than the original acne concern.

-Patients often read general lists about medications after hair transplant, but isotretinoin is not a casual add on.
+Patients often read general lists about medications after hair transplant, but isotretinoin is not a casual add-on.
 It is a prescription medicine with a specific dermatological reason.
 The restart plan should be individualized.

-I also want the patient to know what not to do.
+Patients should know what not to do.
 Do not restart isotretinoin because one pimple appears after surgery.
 Early bumps can have many causes, including irritation, trapped hairs, folliculitis, or normal skin reaction.
 Treating every bump aggressively can make the recovery more confusing.

 What should be checked before surgery is scheduled?